12th Grade Curriculum

 What 12th Graders Will Learn

 In the final year of study at CCA, the students have a choice to diversify their mathematical study.
-Choices include calculus, probability and statistics, and pre-calculus.
+Choices include pre-calculus, calculus, probability and statistics, or data analytics.

-Modern United States History: We will discuss significant events, philosophical theories, and prominent figures of the 20th and 21st centuries.
+Modern US History: We will discuss significant events, philosophical theories, and prominent figures of the 20th and 21st centuries.
 Students will gain a better understanding of our country's evolving identity and values, and their role as citizens.

-Latin IV: Students focus on the poetry of Catullus and Vergil, making connections between all of the authors studied, as well as the effect on modern authors and artists.
+Latin IV - Poetry Literature: Students focus on the poetry of Catullus and Vergil, making connections between all of the authors studied, as well as the effect on modern authors and artists.
 Students are well prepared for the AP Latin exam and are easily able to move into the upper levels of Latin in any college Classics department.
 Students may also continue the study of Ancient Greek.

 Each academic day, students participate in courses focused on one of the following important academic and life skills.